mid2SUPAERO/mid2SUPAERO.github.io/CodingwithAI.md

 [2] Frigo, M., and S. G. Johnson.
 “FFTW: An Adaptive Software Architecture for the FFT.”
 Proceedings of the International Conference on Acoustics, Speech, and Signal Processing.
 Vol. 3, 1998, pp. 1381-1384.

-And that changes everything for me (like High Quality figures in a good paper [Sicheng He](https://github.com/SichengHe/MIT_LAE_seminar))
+And that changes everything for me (like High Quality figures in a good paper [MIT LAE Seminar](https://github.com/SichengHe/MIT_LAE_seminar))

 Then came stable Python 2.4 (last year of my PhD), and then Github... then Colab... then ChatGPT/Claude/Gemini ...AntiGravity etc.